 Raise the transition rate from primary to secondary schools to at least 75% by 2019

-According to UNESCO, the transition rate to secondary school is the proportion of pupils in the final grade of primary school who enroll in the first grade of secondary school the following school year.
+According to the United Nations Educational, Scientific and Cultural Organization, the transition rate to secondary school is the proportion of pupils in the final grade of primary school who enrol in the first grade of secondary school the following school year.

+In 2007, the Multiple Indicator Cluster Survey (MICS) showed that the transition rate was 93%.
 But in 2011, the MICS survey showed a significant drop to 74%.
-However, this was during former president Goodluck Jonathan's tenure.
-The 2016/17 MICS survey which surveyed 2,106 children found that the transition rate stood at 49%.
-There is no more recent data on this.
+However, this was during president Goodluck Jonathan's tenure.

-Dr Ibiwari Dike, a member of Association for Childhood Education International and lecturer at the University of Nigeria, Nssuka said: “Across the country, we can say the transition rate has increased.
-This is because much is being done at that level recently - on the part of government and private stakeholders.
-The work at that level has also been enhancing secondary school intake.”
+Dr Ibiwari Dike is a member of the Association for Childhood Education International and a lecturer at the University of Nigeria, Nsukka.
+He said that “across the country, we can say the transition rate has increased.
+This is because a lot is being done recently at that level by both government and private stakeholders”.